souzatharsis/podcastfy/paper/paper.md

 ```

 This example demonstrates how Podcastfy can generate a detailed and structured podcast to guide listeners through setting up a local LLM, using roles such as "instructor" and "learner."
+## 5. Implementation and Availability

+Podcastfy is distributed under an open-source license (MIT License) to ensure that it is freely available to the community.
+The source code, along with detailed documentation, installation instructions, and usage examples, can be found in our GitHub repository: [GitHub Repository Link].
+The repository includes comprehensive guidelines on how to set up the framework, as well as a collection of tutorials to help users get started with transforming multimodal content into audio conversations.

+Podcastfy's documentation covers various aspects of the framework, including the installation process, system requirements, and detailed explanations of each module.
+Users are encouraged to contribute to the project by reporting issues, suggesting new features, or submitting pull requests to enhance the functionality of the framework.

 ### 6.1.5 Audio Example Links